siliconspecter/pc-gb-link/readme.md

 These are currently built and tested for Windows and Linux.
 Builds are available for macOS but have not been tested.

+You may need to use [Zadig](https://zadig.akeo.ie/) to install the correct driver on Windows; the driver installed by default will work as a COM port but might not expose the other functionality needed for these applications to work.

 ### streaming_cpi_controller

 Connects to the GB/GBP/GBC/GBA/GBA SP, forwarding binary data received on standard input and